-Outbarriers Consultancy In collaboration with Intesia, a German company of integral services, we have developed a research and development project to improve the accessibility and integration of blind employees in the Apple Store in Germany.
+Outbarriers Consultancy In collaboration with Intesia, a German company of integral services, have developed a research and development project to improve the accessibility and integration of blind employees in the Apple Store in Germany.

 Through the Contact form of Outbarriers, Marta @ Intesia contacted us asking if our technology could help solve a problem that one of her clients had: in Germany: Apple Store.